 What is Tongue Tie?

-Every tongue is different and some are more attached than others.
+Every case of tongue tie is different and some are more attached than others.
 Tongue tie can be so severe it will seem a tongue is stuck to the floor of the mouth, or so slight that it’s not noticeable unless you checked for it or asked a doctor to check.

 Tongue tie is often diagnosed when children have issues with breastfeeding and sucking.
-Children with tongue tie might slip off the breast or have difficulty latching on.
+A baby with tongue tie might slip off the breast or have difficulty latching on.
 They might make clicking noises and break suction during breastfeeding.
-If babies are experiencing feeding issues related to tongue tie they might experience delayed weight gain.
+If babies are experiencing feeding issues related to tongue tie, they may also have trouble gaining weight.
 You might suspect tongue tie if you notice your baby becomes easily frustrated during feeding and feeds for an unusually long amount of time.

-It’s never too late to notice an issue and seek a medical opinion and potentially therapy.
+It’s never too late to notice an issue and seek a medical opinion and potentially therapy for newborn tongue tie.
 Therapy can help children with feeding difficulties and noticing an issue is the first step toward improvement that can come from treatment.
 If you suspect your child has a tongue tie or a feeding difficulty, you should consult your pediatrician, a certified lactation consultant, or a speech-language pathologist.